mtumilowicz/argoCD-workshop/README.txt

             * https://localhost:8080
                 * login: admin
                 * password from previous substep
+                    * once you changed the password => delete the argocd-initial-admin-secret from the Argo CD namespace
+                        * no other purpose than to store the initially generated password
         1. verify that there is nothing in `Applications`
     * adding app
         1. checkout this app: https://github.com/mtumilowicz/helm-workshop